sulu/sulu-docs/reference/content-types/checkbox.rst

       - Description
     * - type
       - string
-      - Defines the look of the checkbox, can either be "checkbox" or "toggler"
+      - Defines the look of the checkbox, can either be "checkbox" or "toggler".
+Be aware of the difference between property type and parameter type.

 Example
 -------